Constrained Reinforcement Learning for Safe Heat Pump Control

-An accurate, adaptable, and parallelizable simulator can substantially accelerate the policy improvement cycle, enabling more precise control over heating systems.

-Despite there are many frameworks coming up within the realm of heating control, a comprehensive open-source lightweight simulation framework which provides a handful of simulated building environments, extensive customization options and serves as a conduit between the control community and Reinforcement Learning community through a standardized interface is still missing.
-To bridge this gap, we propose a novel open-source framework Intelligence for Building~(I4B) for simulation-based advanced control strategies such as model predictive control (MPC) and RL, for heat pump operation.
-I4B creates an interface between the building simulation module and the control algorithm, incorporating reference controllers, support for parallelization, and standardized metrics for evaluating algorithms.
+An accurate, adaptable, and parallelizable simulator can significantly speed up training, leading to more precise control over heating systems.
+Existing frameworks for heating control lack a comprehensive, open-source, and lightweight simulator that combines multiple building environments, flexible customization and explicit HP actuator control.
+To fill this gap, we propose Intelligence for Building (I4B), a novel open-source framework for advanced HP control strategies like model predictive control (MPC) and RL for heat pump operation.
+I4B provides an interface between the building simulation module and control algorithms, incorporating reference controllers, support for parallelization, and standardized metrics for evaluation.